-This revision of the manual applies to L-Series Position Control models with software 5418-2225 (non-CAN), 5418-2560, 5418-3479, 5418-6750 or newer.
+This manual applies to L-Series Position Control models with software 5418-2225 (non-CAN), 5418-2560, 5418-3479, 5418-6750 or newer.
 Available functionality can vary with software version; differences are identified where applicable.
 The software version part number can be identified on the Identification tab of the Service Tool.